Teaching is our greatest passion at Vävstuga. Get the best possible instruction with dependable tools, sound techniques, and stellar instruction.

 Special guest teachers from near and far round out our offerings.
 Wendy Jensen returns with her popular Basket Weaving workshop.
 In 2023 we are especially excited about bringing special guests Monica Hallén from Sweden (Open Rep with Rags and Rag Rug Techniques) and Andreas Möller from Germany (Flying8 with Andreas Möller).

-Talented studio assistants Tonya Jones and Barbara Blumenthal are happy to work with students in all of our classes.
+Talented studio assistants Tonya Grant and Barbara Blumenthal are happy to work with students in all of our classes.
 Sara Jeanne Burke joins us as an assistant in Monica Hallén’s rag rug classes and as staff for Swedish Kitchen.
 Anne Littlebird joins us as an assistant for Bandfest.

 See our About page to learn more, as well as reading guest teacher bios on individual class pages.